Mdkamrulislam54/-Unsupervised-Learning--Bank-Customer-Segmentation-using-KMeans-Clustering/README.md

 ## Dataset

-The dataset used for this project can be found at this[Dataset Link](https://github.com/Mdkamrulislam54/-Unsupervised-Learning--Bank-Customer-Segmentation-using-KMeans-Clustering/blob/cd0b018ab83c0336cac7ccc4877d749a95c4ad07/Bank_Churn.csv)
+The dataset used for this project can be found at this [Link](https://github.com/Mdkamrulislam54/-Unsupervised-Learning--Bank-Customer-Segmentation-using-KMeans-Clustering/blob/cd0b018ab83c0336cac7ccc4877d749a95c4ad07/Bank_Churn.csv)
 ## Data Cleaning Process

 - The dataset has 1 missing value for CREDIT_LIMIT and 313 missing values for MINIMUM_PAYMENTS.